JohnPaulPamintuan/JohnPaulPamintuan/README.md

 - <b>Incident Monitoring</b>: Configuring Sysmon for detailed telemetry and analyzing logs with Splunk
 - <b>Home Lab Design</b>: Establishing sandboxed environments for cybersecurity research

+## Tools
+- <b><ins>Network Security Tools:</b></ins>
+  - <b>TCPdump/<b>: Used for capturing and analyzing network traffic, identifying anomalies and potential threats.
+  - <b>Wireshark</b>: Used for network protocol analysis, capturing and inspecting data packets to detect security vulnerabilities or malicious activity.
+  - <b>Nmap</b>: A network scanning tool used for discovering hosts, open ports, and services on a network.
+  - <b>VirtualBox/VMware</b>: Used for creating isolated environments (virtual machines) that can be configured for secure network testing, simulating network traffic, and conducting penetration testing activities.
+  - <b>NAT, Internal Network, Host-Only Network (in VirtualBox/VMware)</b>: Configured to test and isolate network environments, especially for secure malware analysis.

+- <b><ins>Endpoint Security Tools:</b></ins>
+  - <b>Windows Defender</b>: Used for antivirus management and protecting Windows systems from malware and unauthorized access.
+  - <b>Sysmon</b>: Used to monitor and log system activity on Windows endpoints, providing detailed information about security events.
+  - <b>Get-WinEvent</b>: A PowerShell tool used to retrieve event logs from Windows machines, helpful in detecting suspicious activities and threats.
+  - <b>Event Viewer</b>: Used for viewing detailed logs in Windows and conducting basic analysis of system events and security incidents.

+- <b><ins>SIEM Tools:</b></ins>
+  - <b>Splunk</b>: A SIEM (Security Information and Event Management) platform used to ingest, analyze, and visualize telemetry and logs from Sysmon and other sources for incident detection.

+- <b><ins>Scripting and Automation Tools</b></ins>
+  - <b>PowerShell</b>:— is a scripting environment used to automate system administration and security tasks, especially in Windows environments.
+It's used for parsing logs, automating incident responses, and configuring security settings.
+  - <b>Python</b>:

+- <b><ins>Offensive Security Tools</b></ins>
+  - <b>Metasploit</b>: — is an advanced framework used for penetration testing.
+It enables security professionals to simulate attacks on systems, find vulnerabilities, and test defenses.
+It includes tools like msfvenom for creating malicious payloads, critical in offensive security tasks.

+- <b><ins>Penetration Testing Operating Systems</b></ins>
+  - <b>Kali Linux</b>: A specialized Linux distribution with pre-installed security tools for penetration testing.
+It allows cybersecurity professionals to run security assessments on networks and systems, using tools for scanning, exploitation, and vulnerability analysis.

+- <b><ins>System Administration and Configuration Tools</b></ins>
+  - <b>Group Policy Management</b>: — is an administrative tool used for enforcing security policies across Windows systems in an enterprise environment, crucial for ensuring proper configuration and access control.

+- <b><ins>Directory Services and Access Control Tools</b></ins>
+  - <b>Active Directory Users and Computers</b>: A tool to manage user accounts, groups, and permissions within an Active Directory environment, essential for controlling access to network resources and enforcing security policies.

 <h2> 🤳 Connect with me:</h2>